 The development of the Re3gistry began in 2013 under the Are3na action (ISA Programme), continuing since 2016 under the ELISE action of the ISA2 Programme.
 Starting 2022, the Digital Europe Programme is funding its development.

-- User-friendly editing interface
+- Intuitive editing interface

 - RESTful API

-- New User, Administrator and Developer guides
+- User, Administrator and Developer guides

 If you are interested in the former versions of the Re3gistry software, visit the "Previous versions" page.

-Get the latest code from the Re3gistry Github's development space.
+Get the latest code from the Re3gistry GitHub's development space.